Uncharted 2: Among Thieves: Multiplayer

 The competitive multiplayer allows a maximum of ten players to play against each other in two teams of five.
 Six competitive modes are featured: Deathmatch, Plunder, Elimination, Turf War, King of the Hill and Chain Reaction.
 Deathmatch features two teams of five, with one team acting as heroes and the other as villains.
 Players can choose their own appropriate character models (such as Nathan, Elena, Sully, and new characters Tenzin and Chloe for the heroes team).
 As players accrue points and rank up, they can purchase more skins for both heroes and villains.
 Players can select two Boost abilities that assist them in the matches.
 Plunder is similar to the traditional capture the flag game mode, and sees each team attempt to capture the treasure from a central point in the map and return it to their base; the player carrying the treasure is slowed down a great deal, and may also choose to hurl the treasure away at any point, to keep it out of reach of the enemy or to pass it to a teammate.
 Elimination has two teams of five players against each other to kill everyone on the other team.
 In Elimination, the players do not respawn.
 The goal is to eliminate the other team three out of five times.

 Chain Reaction is a mode that is similar to Turf War.
 This has the player capturing posts, but the player must do them in a specific order – one team works out from their base needing to capture 1 through 5 while the other team starts from their home and needs to snag 5 through 1.
 King of the Hill has players capturing a hill, spawned on the map to score points.
 They must stay on the hill to score points while the enemy team tries to do the same.

 Gold Rush is a cooperative mode of play where 2–3 players must team up to obtain a treasure, which is randomly spawned on the map, and take it back to their base, much like Plunder.
 However, AI enemies try to stop the players from returning the treasure.
 If a player goes down and is not revived before the timer goes out, they will not come back until the next round.
 In each consecutive round, the enemies become tougher to defeat.
 Survival is the second cooperative mode of play, where 2–3 players must work together to defeat a total of ten waves of enemies, each wave becoming more and more difficult.
-A new co-op game mode, titled "Siege", was also added, in which 2–3 players must team up to secure a zone while holding off waves of enemies.
+In the new co-op game mode, "Siege", players team up to secure a zone while holding off waves of enemies.
 The multiplayer servers of Uncharted 2: Among Thieves were terminated on September 3, 2019.